 We need to substitute the physical experience and enhance it when working remotely.

-So how to stay in mind when not in sight
+So how to stay ‘in mind’ when not ‘in sight’?

 Most consultants suggest using unconventional ways, like virtual pizza parties or remote happy hours where people dial in and share a cocktail, to sustain a semblance of normality and team spirit or to celebrate birthdays, give public praise for goals reached and projects completed.